-Ally A cannot see ally B because a rival, the rival Basic Character, is blocking its view (rule 2).
+Ally A cannot see ally B because the rival, Basic Character, is blocking its view (rule 2).

-Ally A can see ally B because rivals Y and Z do not block the sight line that passes through where corners meet (rule 4).
+Ally A can see past its rivals, Y and Z, because they do not block the sight line that passes through where corners meet (rule 4).